CUDEN-CLAS/express_local/README.md

   %admin ALL=(root) NOPASSWD: VAGRANT_EXPORTS_ADD, VAGRANT_NFSD, VAGRANT_EXPORTS_REMOVE

   ```
+# Logging
+* Logs are viewable from [logs.local:5601](http://logs.local:5601)
+* After each time the VM is provisioned you will need to setup index patterns.
+  1. Choose 'Use event times to create index names'
+  2. Index Pattern Interval: `Daily`
+  3. Index name or pattern: `[logstash-drupal_syslog]-YYYY.MM.DD`
+* Create a similar index pattern for [logstash-parsefailure]-YYYY.MM.DD.
+This pattern will catch log entries that fail to parse correctly.
+* Create an index pattern for `logstash*`, do not choose 'Use event times to create index names'.
+This pattern will match all incoming logs.

 # XDebug via PHPStorm
 1. Once you have PHPStorm installed, go to PHPStorm > Preferences > PHP and click on the ellipsis in the "Interpreter" section.
 2. This will bring up another screen where your PHP interpreters are listed.
 You want to click the "+" icon to add a "remote" interpreter.